NSC Adult Sedation Courses

 Target Audience

-This activity has been designed to meet the educational needs of physicians involved in the care of patients in need of procedural sedation
+This activity has been designed to meet the educational needs of the non-anesthesia provider who is a Registered Nurse, Physician or Dentist providing procedural sedation and analgesia (PSA).

 Accreditation Statement

-This activity has been planned and implemented in accordance with the accreditation requirements and policies of the Accreditation Council for Continuing Medical Education (ACCME) through the joint providership of Postgraduate Institute for Medicine and the National Sedation Center.
-The Postgraduate Institute for Medicine is accredited by the ACCME to provide continuing medical education for physicians.
+This activity has been planned and implemented in accordance with the accreditation requirements and policies of the Accreditation Council for Continuing Medical Education (ACCME), American Nurses Credentialling Center (ANCC) and the American Dental Association (ADA) through a joint partnership with Postgraduate Institute for Medicine and the National Sedation Center.
+The Postgraduate Institute of Medicine is accredited by the ACCME, ANCC and ADA to provide continuing medical education for physicians and continuing education credits for registered nurses and dentists.

 Credit Designation

-The Postgraduate Institute for Medicine designates this enduring material for a maximum of 2.0 AMA PRA Category 1 Credit(s)™.
-Physicians should claim only the credit commensurate with the extent of their participation in the activity.
+The Postgraduate Institute for Medicine designates this enduring material for a maximum of 2.0 credit (s)™ and 2.0 ANCC Credit(s).
+Participants should claim only the credit commensurate with the extent of their participation in the activity.

 Disclosure of Conflicts of Interest